arifszn/reactive-button/README.md

     </a>
 </p>

-Reactive Button is a beautiful react component to replace the traditional boring buttons.
-Comes with customization on top.
-The goal is to let the users visualize what is happening after a button click.
+Reactive Button is a beautiful 3D animated react component to replace the traditional boring buttons.
+Comes with progress bar and the goal is to let the users visualize what is happening after a button click.

-* Reactive
+* 3D
 * Animated
+* Progress indicator
 * Lightweight <small><code><20KB</code></small>
 * Supports icons
 * Zero dependency